lsst-sims/legacy_sims_featureScheduler/examples/basis_function_examples/basis_func_examples.md

 ## Single Filter

 The 1filter example notebook runs a series of simulated surveys where the weight on each basis function is increased.
+These are all 30-day simulations.

 | Dominant basis function| Baseline  | Slewtime | m5  | Target Map  |
 |-- | :--------:  | :-------: | :----: | :------: |